denoland/std/README.md

 ## Building a Modern SaaS Business

-Along with this template, we are creating a series of How To guides to show how to build a modern SaaS business using SaaSKit and Fresh.
+Along with this template, we are creating a series of How To guides to show how to build a modern SaaS business using Deno SaaSKit and Fresh.
 This series will cover:

 - How to setup login logout in Fresh
 - How to setup user accounts with Supabase in Fresh
 - How to setup Stripe subscriptions in Fresh
-- How to create API routes in Fresh
+- How to create authenticated API routes in Fresh
-- How to create multi-tenancy in Fresh
-- How to deploy SaaSKit to Deno Deploy
+- How to deploy Deno SaaSKit to any Virtual Private Server with Docker

 And more!
 We'll update all relevant links to point to written and video tutorials when they're released.